 Yankees vs Twins: Odds, Spread, and Total

-The New York Yankees hope to get back in the win column and off to a good start in their new series.
+The New York Yankees look to win the rubber match against the Minnesota Twins.

-The Yankees are 83-66 and are second in the American League East Division.
-They are four games behind the Toronto Blue Jays for first place, and they presently hold the first wild card spot.
-New York just won two out of three from the rival Boston Red Sox.
-The games were close, and the pitching was strong in the first two games.
-The Yankees lost the series finale, 6-4.
-Boston scored six runs in the first inning, and New York never recovered.
+The Yankees are 84-67 and are second in the American League East Division.
+They are five games behind the Toronto Blue Jays for first place, and they presently hold the first wild-card spot.
+New York lost Game 1 of this series 7-0, but rebounded with a 10-9 triumph in Game 2.
+After four innings, the Yankees were ahead 10-1, yet they nearly lost.
+Many players had multi-hit games, with Trent Grisham leading the attack with two hits, including a home run and three RBIs.

-The Minnesota Twins are 65-84 and are fourth in the American League Central Division.
-The rest of their schedule features games against teams that will be in the playoffs or are competing for a playoff position.
-The Twins will look to play the spoiler role.
-Minnesota has dropped four of its previous five games, including two of three against the Arizona Diamondbacks.
-During that series, the offense started well but eventually slowed down.
+The Minnesota Twins are 66-85 and are fourth in the American League Central Division.
+The Twins are eliminated from the playoffs, but they have played the Yankees tough in this series.
+Minnesota's offense has excelled at coming back in the second half of games.
+They had a solid first game on both sides of the ball and nearly pulled off an incredible comeback in the second.
+Almost everyone in the lineup recorded a hit, with Trevor Larnach leading the attack with two walks, two RBIs, and a home run.

 Spread